CharlesRajendran/vue-js-tuts/doc.md

 - main.js
   - like the module file in angular, which is the main file
 - App.vue
-  - way of creating reusable components, main component
+  - main component
 - Component Folder
   - A folder for custom components

 ##### What's is going on in the basic application
-1. Main.js file will be invoked and that has a vue instance that will render to the div (id = app) in the index.html, and the component that will be rendered is `App.vue`
+1. **Main.js** file will be invoked and that has a vue instance that will render to the div (id = app) in the index.html, and the component that will be rendered is `App.vue`

 ~~~
 import Vue from 'vue';